 - The fire department responsible for the area where it is to be located.

-Refuelling station design registration applications are to demonstrate compliance towards the following associated adopted or recognized code(s):
+Refuelling station design registration applications are to demonstrate compliance towards the following associated adopted code(s):

 For detailed information on design registration applications see: Design Registration Fuelling Stations